-- To encourage interest in academic preparation for careers in healthcare management and policy
+- encourage interest in academic preparation for careers in healthcare management and policy

-- To promote activity that will elevate the standards, ideals, competence, and ethics of women and men preparing for careers in healthcare management, policy, and leadership
+- promote activity that elevates the standards, ideals, competence, and ethics of women and men preparing for careers in healthcare management, policy, and leadership

-- To provide financial assistance through scholarships to outstanding students pursuing academic degrees that prepare individuals for careers in healthcare management, policy, and leadership
+- provide scholarships to outstanding students pursuing degrees related to careers in healthcare management, policy, and leadership

-- To recognize, by means of granting honorary memberships, individuals who have made outstanding contribution to the profession
+- recognize, by means of granting honorary memberships, individuals who have made outstanding contributions to the profession

-Membership in Upsilon Phi Delta Honor Society is open to individuals who meet the national and local standards of this organization and are accepted and initiated into membership of a collegiate chapter.
-Membership is open to students, faculty, healthcare executives and administrators, and to those contributing to the healthcare administration profession.
+Membership in Upsilon Phi Delta Honor Society is open to individuals who meet national and local standards of the organization and who are initiated into membership of a collegiate chapter.
+Membership is open to students, faculty, healthcare executives and administrators, and those contributing to the healthcare administration profession.

-Undergraduate members must have a cumulative GPA of 3.25 on a 4.0 scale in 18 hours of work after
+Eligibility: Undergraduates must have a cumulative GPA of 3.25 on a 4.0 scale in 18 credit hours of work after